Yamiyorunoshura/Cursor-Agents/commands/sunnycore_commiter.md

   3. **Semantic analysis capability**: Able to determine the actual impact of documentation/prompt changes on AI behavior, distinguish between wording improvements and functional changes

 [Ambiguity handling]
-  1. **Gather missing context**: When the diff alone cannot support a `fix`/`feat` decision, proactively review issues, tickets, test outputs, or user-provided notes before finalizing the classification or version strategy.
+  1. **Gather missing context**: When the diff alone cannot support a `fix`/`feat` decision, proactively review issues, tickets, test Productss, or user-provided notes before finalizing the classification or version strategy.
   2. **Self-check questions**: Ask in sequence, "Does this change resolve a known problem?", "Does it introduce new user-visible capabilities?", and "Is it merely a descriptive or formatting adjustment?" to clarify the intent.
   3. **Escalate when undecidable**: If the classification remains unclear after gathering context, flag the change for human review, avoid speculation, and explicitly document which information is still missing.